SudoMaker/nativescript-dom-ng/README.md

 ## Pseudo Elements

-Pseudo elements are not real elements, but they appear as DOM elements to help organize composition.
+Pseudo elements are not real elements, but they appear as DOM elements to help organizing composition.

 ### Prop